-• Market Risk Management in Equity Framework
+Market Risk Management Framework

 Risk Management Committee is responsible to oversee the portfolio risk management and control of market risks.
 The business lines are accountable to manage market risks in their portfolios within the guidelines and limits set by the Risk Management Committee.
-Specific-Purpose Risk Authorities have been established in high-risk areas to oversee all aspects of transaction-level risks, such as setting investment guidelines, authorizing investment transactions and trade counterparties etc.
+Specific-Purpose Risk Authorities have been established in high-risk areas to oversee all aspects of transaction-level risks, such as setting investment guidelines, authorizing investment transactions and trade counterparties etc. In addition, the Risk Oversight Committee shall advise the Board of Directors on risk governance, review sufficiency and effectiveness of overall risk management policy and strategies.